GuoruiXu/GuoruiXu.github.io/index.md

 ### Mathematical interests

-> + **I'am interested in number theory, especially for exploring theories of diophantine equations by methods of geometry or harmonic analysis.**
+> + **I'am interested in number theory, especially for exploring the theories of diophantine equations by methods of geometry or harmonic analysis.**

 ### Education